-Here, Rodrigo De Borja (future Pope Alexander VI) was an Abbot once.
+This place is an essential part of your Borgia Route, because here Rodrigo De Borja (future Pope Alexander VI) was an Abbot once.
 And the building of the Capitular Hall (Spanish La Sala Capitular) which started during his presence at the Monastery, was finished later when his son Cesar became an Abbot at The Monastery of Simat following the steps of his father.

 Even though you clearly see there is a lot of work to be done at The Monastery of Simat in order to return it back to its original state (or at least close to it), there is something majestic about this place… Especially cause you might be the only person walking through its halls and historical ruins.
 Or maybe the spirit of the almighty Borgia is still there?!

 The Borgia Tower